 - 8.1 If a child is not offered a place at the academy, it will be because to do so would prejudice the education of other children by allowing the number of children in the school to increase too much in a year group. - 8.2 If parents wish to appeal against a decision to refuse entry, they can do so by applying to the LA using forms provided by the LA and/or the academy.
-An independent panel considers all such appeals, and its decision is binding for all parties concerned.
+An independent panel (arranged by Cornwall Council on behalf of the Local Governing Body and Trust Board of Directors) considers all such appeals, and its decision is binding for all parties concerned.
 If the appeals panel decides that we should admit a child to whom a place had been refused, then we will accept this decision and continue to do all we can to provide the best education for all the children at our academy.
-(Further details for appeals are set out in the revised Code of Practice on School Admissions Appeals 2012)
+(Further details for appeals are set out in the revised Code of Practice on School Admissions Appeals 2014)